Kongō Gumi: History

 Kongō Gumi was one of the first construction companies in Japan to use concrete with wood to build temples after the Meiji Restoration.
-They also pioneered the use of CAD for temple design.
+They also pioneered the use of computer-aided design (CAD) for temple design.

 The company fell on hard times and went into liquidation in January 2006, and was purchased by the Takamatsu Construction Group.
 Before its liquidation, it had as few as 100 employees.
 In 2005 it had annual revenue of ¥7.5 billion (US$70 million), and it still specialized in building Buddhist temples.
 The last president was Masakazu Kongō, the 40th Kongō to lead the firm.
 As of December 2024, Kongō Gumi continues to operate as a wholly owned subsidiary of the Takamatsu Construction Group.

 Timeline

-In 578, Kongō Shikō, one of the three Miyadaiku (specialized carpenters who build shrines and temples) invited by Prince Shōtoku from Baekje to construct Shitennō-ji, founds the company.
+In 578, Kongō Shikō, one of the three Miyadaiku (specialized carpenters who build shrines and temples) invited from Baekje by Prince Shōtoku to construct Shitennō-ji, founds the company.
 Until the Edo period, Kongō Gumi remains the Miyadaiku for Shitennō-ji.

-In 593, Shitennō-ji is completed.
-The construction method used to build it is still alive in the Kongō Construction's "assembly method."
+In 593, Shitennō-ji was completed.
+The construction method used to build it is still alive in the Kongō Construction's "assembly method".

 In 1576, Shitennō-ji was burned down by Oda Nobunaga.
-The company participates in the construction of Osaka Castle during the 16th century.
+The company participated in the construction of Osaka Castle during the 16th century.
 In the winter of 1614 during the Siege of Osaka, Shitennō-ji burned down again.
 It has been rebuilt seven times due to war and natural disasters, and each time, the successive Kongō Gumi worked to rebuild it.

-In 1868, Shitennō-ji loses its temple estate, and Kongō Gumi could no longer receive the stipend from Shitennō-ji.
+In 1868, Shitennō-ji lost its temple estate, and Kongō Gumi could no longer receive the stipend from Shitennō-ji.

-In 1903, Kongō Gumi builds the Daimon Gate.
+In 1903, Kongō Gumi built the Daimon Gate.

-In 1934, the Shitennō-ji Goju-no-to (five-story pagoda) collapsed due to the 1934 Muroto typhoon.
-Kongō Gumi was able to rebuild it under the leadership of Yoshie Kongō, the first female to become the head carpenter in the company's history.
+In 1934, the Shitennō-ji Gojū-no-tō (five-story pagoda) collapsed due to the 1934 Muroto typhoon.
+Kongō Gumi was able to rebuild it under the leadership of Yoshie Kongō, the first woman to become the head carpenter in the company's history.